 The Samsung Galaxy S21 Ultra also has a much bigger camera block than the other two, though all three have it positioned in the top left corner.

 As for dimensions and weight, the Samsung Galaxy S21 Ultra is 165.1 x 75.6 x 8.9mm and 228g, the Galaxy S21 Plus is 161.5 x 75.6 x 7.8mm and 202g, and the standard Samsung Galaxy S21 is 151.7 x 71.2 x 7.9mm and 172g.

-The upshot of all this being that the Samsung Galaxy S21 Plus basically just looks like a bigger version of the Galaxy S21, while – thanks to its curved screen, larger camera block, and glass back – the Galaxy S21 Ultra looks and feels substantially different, as well as being the largest of the three.
+The upshot of all this being that the Samsung Galaxy S21 Plus basically just looks like a bigger version of the Galaxy S21, albeit one with a slightly more premium build.
+On the other hand, thanks to its curved screen and larger camera block the Galaxy S21 Ultra looks and feels substantially different, as well as being the largest of the three.

-The three models also come in different colors, with the Galaxy S21 Ultra being available in Phantom Black and Phantom White, the S21 Plus in Phantom Black, Phantom White, and Phantom Violet, and the Samsung Galaxy S21 launching in Phantom Gray, Phantom White, Phantom Violet, and Phantom Pink – though note that available shades might vary by region.
+The three models also come in different colors, with the Galaxy S21 Ultra being available in Phantom Black and Phantom Silver, the S21 Plus in Phantom Black, Phantom Silver, and Phantom Violet, and the Samsung Galaxy S21 being sold in Phantom Gray, Phantom White, Phantom Violet, and Phantom Pink – though note that available shades might vary by region.